 This space will serve as both a sort of online portfolio of mine and my students’ work, and on occasion, an essay or two on current or pressing issues (or just things I find interesting).

 Who I am:

+Prior to completing my Humanities education, I spent nearly a decade as a professional graphic designer, and I still keep my hand in both digital and print design.
 I’m also hopelessly addicted to fountain pens (and inks) which I use and collect, both modern and vintage.
 I haven’t held a Bic in years!
-In addition to my passion for books (even beyond the obvious academic addiction), and pens, I am also vegetarian, a Mac geek, a bit of a gamer geek, love coffee & chocolate, and occasionally have residual pretensions of being a costumer (left over from nearly a decade in that profession!)
+In addition to my passion for books (even beyond the obvious academic addiction), and pens, I am also vegetarian, a Mac geek, a bit of a gamer geek, love coffee & chocolate, and occasionally have residual pretensions of being a costume designer/creator (left over from nearly a decade in that profession!)